matilda26/Code-Challenge-1/README.md

 - Any move that would cause Pacman to fall must be ignored.

 ## Approach
-For this challenge, I chose to use ruby.
+For this challenge, I chose to use ruby 2.5.1.
-To use the test input in 'test_pacman.rb', use the command "ruby test_pacman.rb" in your terminal.
+To use the test inputs in 'test_pacman.rb', run the file in your terminal using `ruby test_pacman.rb`.